SiyiP/med-linked-blog-starter-md/10A Sensorimotor/SFP Superficial Back and Shoulder_Reaves.md

 	- bordered by acromion, above the spine of scapula, and to the lateral side of the medial border of the scapula....
 	- abducts to about 60%, note that it's mainly on the INSIDE. if you abduct more, that's gonna be the delts.
 	- this does same as the deltoids
-	- C5-6 supascapular nerve
+	- C5-6 suprascapular nerve runs underneath also with the corresponding artery
 	- most commonly torn in rotator cuffs.
 - infraspinatus muscles - originates from infraspinatus fossa, inserting on **GREATER tubercle** of humerus + capsule of shoulder joint
 	- gonna be about retraction, pulling stuff back. external rotator, adducts inferior angle of scapula away from midpoint. ofc it reinforces capsule of shoulder joint.
-	- going to the sides, under the spine of scapula and in 2 pairs, inserting ont the greater tubercle
+	- going to the sides, under the spine of scapula and in **2 pairs**, inserting ont the greater tubercle
+	- this is slightly superior to the teres minor and major
 	- C5-6 supascapular nerve
 - subscapularis muscles - from the subscapular fossa of scapula, inserting on the **lesser tuberosity** (on the inside) of the humerus
 	- involved in contracting your arms inward, counter to ___
 	- C5-6 lower subscapular nerves AND upper subscapular nerves (basically part of the brachial plexus)
-		- arise from postrior cord, downward on anterior surface of subscapularis musc
+		- arise from posterior cord, downward on anterior surface of subscapularis muscle
+		- these are basically a posterior cord
 - teres major/minor; minor above the major
 	- both from lateral border of scapula
 	- minor on the upper 2/3, posterior , inserting onto greater tubercle of humerus + capsule of shoulder joint